Bira/octopus-carnival/_drafts/hells-rebels-3-part-2.md

 The other "special" guest, not counted among those nine, is the Queen's long dead husband, whose skeleton adorns one of the table's chairs.
 The correct move here is to not acknowledge poor Gomez in any way.
+To do so is considered crass.

 While roleplaying should be first and foremost in this scene it also has a mechanical component.
 The banquet is effectivelly a long and colorful skill